Beth Chapman’s Stepdaughter Lyssa ‘Snubbed’ Her On Mother’s Day, Chapman Publicly Calls Her Out

 Beth Chapman is quite upset with her stepdaughter Lyssa, and she’s not afraid to air her family’s dirty laundry on Twitter, Pop Culture reports.

 In a series of tweets Wednesday morning, the wife of Dog the Bounty Hunter publicly called out her stepdaughter Lyssa, Dog’s 31-year-old daughter from a previous relationship.
-It all started with a tweet in which Beth publicly took her stepdaughter to task for both failing to acknowledge her on Mother’s Day, as well as for seemingly excluding Beth and Duane from a school event.
+It all started with a Twitter post in which Beth publicly took her stepdaughter to task for both failing to acknowledge her on Mother’s Day as well as for seemingly excluding Beth and Duane from a school event.

-“I’m very disappointed today. knowing that not only did my daughter @BabyLyssaC not acknowledge me on Mother’s Day yet texted some of my friends wishing them a HMD

-On Friday ????I would have moved a mountain to be there ????”
+“I’m very disappointed today. knowing that not only did my daughter @BabyLyssaC not acknowledge me on Mother’s Day yet texted some of my friends wishing them a HMD She decides to exclude her dad and I from ABBIES graduation On Friday????I would have moved a mountain to be there????”

 However, the public airing of dirty laundry didn’t end there.
-In a series of follow-up tweets, Beth responded to supporters who offered their sympathies; in one tweet she even accused Lyssa of blocking Beth’s phone number, forcing her (Beth) to try to get her attention on Twitter.
+In a series of follow-up tweets, Beth responded to supporters who offered their sympathies.
+In one tweet, she even accused Lyssa of blocking Beth’s phone number, forcing her (Beth) to try to get her attention on Twitter.

-Beth didn’t exclusively get sympathy from Twitter respondents, however: a couple of haters also stepped in to the conversation, including some who suggested that she should keep her family’s drama private.
-And Beth even let loose with some vitriol with a respondent who was trying to be sympathetic: when the user told her not to let this get the best of her, Beth responded with “I’ll decide what’s best for me to get upset about ty for your concern.”
+Beth didn’t exclusively get sympathy from Twitter respondents, however.
+A couple of haters also stepped into the conversation, including some who suggested that she should keep her family’s drama private.
+And Beth even let loose with some vitriol with a respondent who was trying to be sympathetic.

+When the user told her not to let this get the best of her, Beth responded with, “I’ll decide what’s best for me to get upset about ty for your concern.”

 I’m saying this for all the people in the back!!!
 If you have a problem with Beth or any member of the pound, you’ve got a problem with the whole pound! #DogPound There is zero time for foolishness!
 We love you Auntie @MrsdogC ????
 Life is short & time is precious, we play no games pic.twitter.com/MDsDPJ48oG